nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## FAQ

+**Where is my data saved?**
+NUSEatWhere's `Food Guide` automatically saves your data (including your tags and any new eateries) into a file `foodguide.json` in the `data` folder.

 **Transferring data to friends or other devices**:
-NUSEatWhere's `Food Guide` automatically saves your data (including your tags and any new eateries) into a file `foodguide.json` in the `data` folder.
-Make a copy of this file and transfer it to your friend or the other device by any means of file sharing (thumbdrive, email, Google Drive, etc.) In the other installation of `Food Guide`, replace the default data file with your data.
+Make a copy of the data file (`foodguide.json` in the `data` folder) and transfer it to your friend or the other device by any means of file sharing (thumbdrive, email, Google Drive, etc.).
+In the other installation of `Food Guide`, replace the default data file with your data.

+**Manually editing `Food Guide` data**:
+If you are familiar with the `json` file format, you may edit the data file `foodguide.json` directly.
+Do make a backup as an invalid data file will cause `Food Guide` to override it with an empty file.

 --------------------------------------------------------------------------------------------------------------------